 Her artwork consisted of smooth, rounded forms.
 She pioneered the technique of direct carving, working without a model or drawing.
 While Hepworth drew her inspiration from a variety of aesthetic sources, including the works of Henry Moore, Constantin Brancusi, and Jean Arp, in the last decade of her life her sculpture took on subjects that related to human history, culminating in her monumental series, “The Family of Man.”

 Two museums in Britain are named after her: one in St. Ives and the other in West Yorkshire, where she was born.
-Her works can be found in more than a dozen colleges and universities in Britain as well as in Tate London, Los Angeles County Museum of Art, and other major museums.
+Her works can be found in the Murphy Sculpture Garden of UCLA and in more than a dozen colleges and universities in Britain as well as in Tate London, Los Angeles County Museum of Art, and other major museums.
 In 2015, the Tate had the first big London show of her works since 1968.